Shepley: 19th century

-In the early 19th century, Sir Joseph Radcliffe from Milnsbridge House was Lord of the Manor.
-He was knighted for his role in suppressing the Luddites in the Huddersfield area following the murder of Marsden mill owner William Horsfall in 1812.
+In the early 19th century, Sir Joseph Radcliffe, 1st Baronet from Milnsbridge House was Lord of the Manor.
+He was created baronet for his role in suppressing the Luddites in the Huddersfield area following the murder of Marsden mill owner William Horsfall in 1812.

 In 1868 Shepley was described as a township and chapelry in the parish of Kirkburton, upper division of Agbrigg Wapentake, West Riding County York.
 The village was also recorded as having 30 tailor's shops in a population of around 1,000.
 These would have sprung up as a result of the four mills around the village manufacturing fine woollen worsteds.

 The Reverend Ben Swift Chambers, founding father of Everton and Liverpool football clubs was born in the nearby village of Stocksmoor.
 He lived in the old school house (now part of the village library) in Shepley when his father was school master.
 Ben is buried in the village.

+Governance

+Shepley was formerly a township and chapelry in the parish of Kirkburton, from 1866 Shepley was a civil parish, on 1 April 1938 the parish was abolished and merged with Kirkburton.
+In 1931 the parish had a population of 1668.